Left Bousfield localization without left properness: Smith's theorem for locally presentable semi-model categories

 We turn now to the places where the definition of a semi-model category differs from that of a model category.
 For M5ii, we must show that any morphism $f:X\to Y$ with a cofibrant domain admits a factorization into a trivial cofibration (i.e. an element of $\sW\cap \cof I$) followed by a fibration.
 The set $J \subset (\sW \cap \cof I)_c$ produced by Corollary \ref{cor:construction-of-J-cof-domains} has the property that $(\cof J)_c \supset (\sW \cap \cof I)_c$.
 With this set in hand we may factor $f$ into $\gamma(f)\circ \delta(f)$ where $\delta(f)$ is in $\cell J$ and $\gamma(f)$ is in $\inj J$ (equivalently, $\gamma(f)$ is a fibration).

-If $X$ is cofibrant then the proof of Lemma \ref{lemma:cof-J-characterization} demonstrates that $\delta(f)$ is a trivial cofibration, because the factoring objects $Q^\beta$ are constructed via a transfinite process beginning with $X$ and progressing via pushouts with respect to coproducts of the maps in $J$.
-As each map in $J$ is a cofibration between cofibrant objects, these coproducts are again trivial cofibrations between cofibrant objects, and so each pushout is again a map of this type.
+If $X$ is cofibrant then the proof of Lemma \ref{lemma:cof-J-characterization} demonstrates that $\delta(f)$ is a trivial cofibration, because the factoring objects $Q^\beta$ are constructed via a transfinite process beginning with $X$ and progressing via pushouts with respect to coproducts of the morphisms in $J$.
+As each morphism in $J$ is a cofibration between cofibrant objects, these coproducts are again trivial cofibrations between cofibrant objects, and so each pushout is again a morphism of this type.
 Thus, hypothesis (4) guarantees us that $\delta(f)$ is a trivial cofibration.

 For M4ii, let $f$ be a trivial cofibration whose domain is cofibrant, i.e. $f\in (\sW \cap \cof I)_c$.
 Lemma \ref{lemma:cof-J-characterization} proves $(\sW \cap \cof I)_c = (\cof J)_c$, so $f$ has the left lifting property with respect to $\inj J$ (i.e. with respect to all fibrations).